Comparing Revit to AutoCAD

 Conclusion

 There is, in fact, a significant list of differences between Revit and AutoCAD, and some of those things might not seem as apparent at first glance.
-Hopefully, we’ve managed to explain the topic to the degree that makes the difference evident for everyone.
+However, the most sensible approach is not to choose one over the other, but rather to learn how to work with both.